Oghma-Infinium/Revenant/README.md

 #### Downloading and Installing Revenant

+> [!CAUTION]
+> Please do **NOT** try to install this list with pirated copy of Skyrim Special Edition.
+The install will fail and even if you somehow trick it, SKSE doesn't work with the cracked exes and you'll like waste my time as well as yours when you'll be inevitably asking for support on why your game is crashing/freezing.
+> **Buy the game.**

 Downloading and installing Revenant can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.

 To install Revenant, complete the following steps: